 Jimmy Nilsson, Director for Professional Services at Verizon Enterprise Solutions, will discuss common data breaches and the link to insider threat, more importantly, how the insider threat can take on several different forms, and how the attack is usually initiated from within your network versus outside.
 In the past security has focused on solutions such as firewalls, antivirus and IDS/IPS.
 It is becoming increasingly important to recognise that technology alone cannot prevent insider threats, as technologies that stop one type of insider attack may not necessarily be effective against others.
 IT needs support from other divisions in order to effectively tackle this growing problem.
 When a company takes a multi-faceted approach to cybersecurity, by providing a comprehensive range of solutions such as access control, encryption technologies, employee engagement and training, they significantly increase their defenses against insider attacks.

 Learn to code with Dr Sue Black OBE, Author of Saving Bletchley Park and Government Digital Services Advisor.
+Please bring your own laptop to this session.

 Co-Founders of Women of Wearables, Michelle Hua and Marija Butkovic will discuss how the under-representation of women in the workplace has led to the creation of products that are inherently more male-focused.
 However, the rise of female founders globally has led to women building femtech and fashion tech products for women that solves real problems using technology as an enabler.